Epoch-2026-2027/Learning_Phase/Task - 2/Subtask - 2/README.md

 <li> not much detailed
 </ul>
 This may be due to lack of data.

 ![Alt text](figs/finetuned-3.png)

+But it less variety of creatures produced meaningful results

 ## Training Specialised GAN for The dataset